FormidableLabs/radium/CONTRIBUTING.md

 ### Linting

 Before commiting any changes, be sure to do `npm run lint`; this will lint all relevant files using [ESLint](http://eslint.org/) and report on any changes that you need to make.
+You can also run `npm run fixlint` to fix most common lint errors automatically.

 ### Flow